-Why we won't support the USDA by putting their certification on our products.
+We won't support the USDA by putting their ugly green circle on our products.

 Thank you to Lindsay Savitzky who brought issue this to everyone’s attention at www.forcechange.com .
 If you don’t know this website, please go there now and sign up.
 You will get petitions sent to your email address to make it easy to sign petitions regarding all sorts of animal and human welfare issues.
 This is excerpted from the website and is the original petition in her words.
 We didn’t think we could say it any better: